Video Deposition Essentials

 Videographers should have experience or a certification specializing in recording legal video.
 Experienced staff take the proper precautions and utilize professional equipment when filming a deposition.

-On the day of filming, the videographer arrives early to set up for the day of filming.
-Attorneys rely on that person to have professional-grade cameras and multiple microphones to alleviate any possible equipment malfunctions and to produce a clear image and audio.
-The camera shot consist of the witness as the focus, with their head and shoulders appearing on the screen.
+The camera shot should consist of the witness as the focus, with their head and shoulders appearing on the screen.
 Speak to your videographer before the deposition if you have questions about camera placement.
 Videographers may suggest different set-ups to eliminate any distractions in the background of the video.

-Prior to trial the video may be edited, in accordance with court approved designations, so the testimony is clear and concise, without any pauses or interruptions.
+Prior to trial the video may be edited, in accordance with court-approved designations, so the testimony is clear and concise, without any pauses or interruptions.
 Inversely, the court may also require that no portions be cut from the video, so the video preserves the essence of the entire deposition.

 Preparing for a Video Deposition